cjneely10/MetaSanity/FuncSanity.md

 <pre><code>[fasta-file]\t[bacteria/archaea]\t[gram+/gram-]\n</code></pre>

-This file is only required if running the **peptidase** portion of the pipeline.
+This file is only required if running the **peptidase** portion of the pipeline on non gram- bacteria.

 ## FuncSanity config file